bolt/docs/docs/extensions/intermediate/admin-menus.md

 Extension Building: Admin Menus
 ===============================

-Bolt allows extensions to insert submenus under the `Extras` menu in the admin UI.
+Bolt allows extensions to insert items below the `Extensions` menu in the admin UI.

 Bolt provides a helper function that will allow additional `MenuEntry` objects